 Regulatory Risk is the risk of loss and/or reputational damage arising as a result of non-compliance with laws and regulations.
-The Bank employs a dedicated Compliance Team whom actively identify, assess and implement new and updated regulations from both the UK, Dubai, now including France and other international regulators.
+The Bank employs a dedicated Compliance Team whom actively identify, assess and implement new and updated regulations from both UK, Dubai, France, Hong Kong and other international regulators.
 The Bank has a robust policy framework and ongoing training programme for all staff ensuring adherence with regulations at all times.